Editor Interface Navigation

 -

-- Clicking on a specific run from the list opens a detailed debugging view.
-This view is essential for understanding exactly what happened during the execution.
+- Clicking on a specific execution in the list opens a detailed debugging view.
+This view is fundamental to understanding exactly what happened during execution.

-- Step-by-Step Visualization: You will be able to see a trace of the execution component by component.
+- Step-by-Step Visualization: You can see an execution trace component by component.
 By selecting a component in the left panel (like

 OpenAIin the image), the main panel will show you the exact Input data it received and the Output data it generated.

-This inspection capability is invaluable for debugging errors, understanding why your flow made a particular decision, or verifying the data being processed at each stage.
+This inspection capability is invaluable for debugging errors, understanding why your flow took a particular decision, or verifying the data being processed at each stage.

 Help (Lightbulb Icon)